Covington, Kentucky: Transportation

 U.S. Route 25, Interstate 71 and Interstate 75 serve downtown Covington.

 Bus transit is served by the Transit Authority of Northern Kentucky (TANK).

 Covington Union Station served Chesapeake and Ohio and Louisville and Nashville passenger trains into the 1960s.
 The final train making stops at the station was the L&N's Pan-American (Cincinnati-New Orleans) in 1971.
 The L&N's Humming Bird (Cincinnati- Memphis and New Orleans) also served the station.
 C&O trains included the Fast Flying Virginian, George Washington and Sportsman.
 The C&O dropped Union Station from its trains' itineraries in 1966.

 Covington is served by Cincinnati/Northern Kentucky International Airport (CVG), which is the largest airport in the state.
-The airport is one of DHL Aviation's three superhubs, serving destinations throughout the Americas, Europe, Africa, and Asia, making it the seventh-busiest airport in the U.S. based on cargo operations.
-CVG also serves as a focus city for Allegiant Air and is the airlines largest O&D airport.
-The airport additionally serves as an operating base for Delta Air Lines subsidiary Endeavor Air and as a maintenance base for American Airlines subsidiary PSA Airlines.
+The airport is one of DHL Aviation's three superhubs, serving destinations throughout the Americas, Europe, Africa, and Asia, making it the fifth-busiest airport in the U.S. based on cargo operations.
+CVG also serves as a focus city for Allegiant Air and is the airline's largest O&D airport.
+The airport additionally serves as an operating base for Delta Air Lines subsidiary Endeavor Air and Frontier Airlines as well as a maintenance base for American Airlines subsidiary PSA Airlines.
+In January 2026, Minneapolis–based Sun Country Airlines opened an operating base at the airport.

 The 1936 Licking River Bridge, the main connector between Covington and Newport, is scheduled to be torn down and replaced.
 Starting in the spring of 2026, the Licking River Bridge, will be demolished and rebuilt over a two-year construction period.
 The new bridge is expected to open in the summer of 2028.
 The 12th Street Bridge will temporarily become the main connector between Covington and Newport.

-The Brent Spence Bridge Corridor Project, with funding settled in late 2022, will construct a new double-deck companion bridge to carry interstate through-traffic, while the existing Brent Spence Bridge will be reconfigured for local traffic only, through Cincinnati and Covington.
+In late 2022, funding was settled for the Brent Spence Bridge Corridor Project, which will construct a new double-deck companion bridge to carry interstate through-traffic, while the existing Brent Spence Bridge will be reconfigured for local traffic only, through Cincinnati and Covington.
 Approximately eight miles of improved roadways spanning Kentucky and Ohio will be constructed.
 The total project cost is estimated at $3.6 billion, and a federal grant of $1.6 billion was awarded in late 2022 to the project, with the remaining cost evenly split between Ohio and Kentucky.
 Major construction is expected to begin in 2026.
 Beshear said there will be no tolls.